j-sims/sodabottle/README.md

 This container installs the needed components for executing a bottle based app including cork and beaker for auth and middleware.

 # How to Use

+Option A: Pull image from Docker Hub
+1. docker pull jsims/sodabottle

+Option B: Build from Dockerfile
 1. Clone the repo to your docker host: git clone https://github.com/j-sims/sodabottle.git
 2. Build the image: docker build -t sodabottle sodabottle

+Run the Image:
-3. Run the container: docker run -d -p 3180:80 -v /local/path/to/sodabottle/app:/app sodabottle:latest
+docker run -d -p 8080:80 -v /local/path/to/sodabottle/app:/app jsims/sodabottle:latest #Change local path to

+Access the running application:
-4. Point browser to http://dockerhostip:3180 # You should receive a Hello World
+Point browser to http://dockerhostip:8080 # You should receive a Hello World

 You can now build out your bottle app in the /app path!